 Writing has always mattered to me.
 It has been a steady current through my life, from private journals to scientific papers to grant proposals.
 I left the world of academic research in 2011, but I didn’t want to leave behind the science, and there was no question that I would find a way to keep writing.
 At first, my blog, Science of Mom, was my sole outlet, and then that grew into a book of the same name, published by Johns Hopkins University Press in 2015, with a 2nd edition published in 2021).

 I discovered that writing stories about science was the best job I could imagine.
 It allowed me to keep learning, to talk with fascinating people, and to find satisfaction in clarifying complex, nuanced stories for readers.
 I’m hooked, and I’m happy to finally feel like I’ve found my place in the world.

-- Freelance health and science writer, 2015-present
+- Independent science writer, 2012-present

-- Graduate Student Researcher, Department of Nutrition, University of California, Davis, 2004-2008 (funded by individual National Science Foundation Graduate Research Fellowship)
+- Graduate student researcher, Department of Nutrition, University of California, Davis, 2004-2008 (funded by individual National Science Foundation Graduate Research Fellowship)

-- Lab technician, Smithsonian’s National Zoo, 2002-2004
+- Lab technician, Smithsonian Institution, National Zoological Park, 2002-2004

-- Cornell University, B.S. in Animal Science, 2002 (for a time, I wanted to be a farmer)
+- Cornell University, B.S. in animal science, 2002 (for a time, I wanted to be a farmer)

-- National Association of Science Writers
+- National Association of Science Writers (2016 – present

 - Association of Healthcare Journalists (2017 – present)